 After an Emergency: Hospital Discharge Planning for Amateurs

 The minute you are hospitalized, the medical team is probably working on one of three things: getting you stabilized, getting you diagnosed, or getting you out.
-So your first questions should be aimed at understanding where you fall on this spectrum.
+In some cases, a hospital may want to put you or your family member on observation status which can affect reimbursement.
+Make sure your first questions are aimed at understanding where you fall on this spectrum.
 Once you understand that, you can ask better questions and stay aligned with the medical team.